sd2k/new-tokio-smtp/README.md

 some other limitations, which will be likely to be fixed in future versions:

-1. no mail address parser, `ForwardPath` and `ReversePath` can only be constructed using `from_str_unchecked` (for now).
-   This will be fixed when I find a library "just" doing mail addresses and doing it right
+1. no mail address parser for `send_mail::MailAddress` and neither a parser for `ForwardPath`/`ReversePath` (they can be constructed using `from_str_unchecked`).
+This will be fixed when I find a library "just" doing mail addresses and doing it right.

-2. no "build-in" support for extended status codes, this is mainly the way because of time limitations, changing this in a nice build-in way might require some API changes wrt. to the `Response` type and it should be done before `v1.0`
+2. no "build-in" support for extended status codes, this is mainly the way because I hadn't had time for this, changing this in a nice build-in way might require some API changes wrt. to the `Response` type and it should be done before `v1.0`

-3. The number of provided commands is currently limited to a small but useful subset, commands which would be nice to provide include `BDAT` and more variations of `AUTH` (currently provided are `PLAIN` and simple `LOGIN`)
+3. The number of provided commands is currently limited to a small but useful subset, commands which would be nice to provide include `BDAT` and more variations of `AUTH` (currently provided are `PLAIN` and simple `LOGIN` which is enough for most cases but supporting e.g. `OAuth2` would be good)

 4. no support for `PIPELINING`, while most extensions can be implemented using custom commands, this is not true for